swat-ds/liblab/index.md

 - Winner, Langdon.
 "Do Artifacts Have Politics?" from *The Whale and the Reactor* (1986).
 - Biss, Eula.
 "Time and Distance Overcome" from *Notes from No Man's Land* (2009).

+## Week 3: Considering Infrastructure
+Before we can go further into networked technologies, we ought to have a starting point -- What do we mean when we say *internet*?

+- Abbate, Janet.
+"Government, Business, and the Making of the Internet." *The Business History Review* (Spring 2001)

-## Week 3: The Economy of Attention
+## Week 4: The Economy of Attention

-## Week 4: Considering Infrastructure

 ## FALL BREAK